- Total Miles: 7.24

 Unfortunately, we began to have some technical issues with my camera.

 And to make matters worse, clouds shaded the valley.
-Had we made our way to the peak, I still would’ve been unable to get a good shot.
+Had we made our way to the peak, I wouldn’t have been able to get a good shot.

-But, I don’t want to leave you empty-handed, so I went online and looked for some shots of the view from the peak!
+However, I don’t want to leave you empty-handed.
+I went online and looked for some shots of the view from the peak!
 Below is the popular boulder where you can get an amazing picture.

 On the boulder, looking to the right where the frozen bench was located.

-The view of the entire valley below, where the 80-foot giant, Cedar Creek Falls, calls it’s home.
+The view of the entire valley below, where the 80-foot giant, Cedar Creek Falls, calls its home.
+By the way, Cedar Creek Falls is arguably one of the most impressive waterfalls in Southern California.
+You can view photos and directions in the full post here.

 Otherwise, head back down the way you came to extend the hike even further.
 See you at the next one!